-- 1. Before entering the Gateway to Dentistry or Gateway to Medicine Programme candidates must satisfy the general entrance requirements of the University and any additional conditions deemed necessary by the School Board, as published on the University website. - 2.
+- Before entering the Gateway to Medicine Programme candidates must satisfy the general entrance requirements of the University and any additional conditions deemed necessary by the School Board, as published on the University website. - 2.
 Every candidate, unless granted exemption under the terms of these Regulations, must undertake study in optional and/or compulsory modules outlined in the relevant programme specification and satisfy the examiners associated with these modules.
 The assessment requirements for each module are determined by the individual University of Dundee Schools offering the modules.